In addition to integrating your systems with Oomnitza, you can update and create new records in Oomnitza through spreadsheet imports.

-Oomnitza is allowed to both update values for existing objects and create new objects
+- Update and Create: Oomnitza is allowed to both update values for existing objects and create new objects.

-Oomnitza is allowed to create new objects and all update will be ignored
+- Create: Oomnitza is allowed to create new objects and all update will be ignored.

 - Under the Advanced expandable section you can:

-6b.
-Add Tags to your import to find it quicker in the Import Manager later
+- Add Tags to your import to find it quicker in the Import Manager later.

-6c.
-Choose to receive or not an email notification about the completion of the import run.
-By default the notification is turned on.
+- Choose to receive an email notification about the completion of the import run.

-- After the configuration is done and the system verifies that there are no critical errors in the data click 'Continue' to move to Step 3
+- After the configuration is done and the system verifies that there are no critical errors in the data click Continue.

 - On the mapping page you will see two columns from the right and from the left.
 The left column displays the names of the spreadsheet columns.
 The right column displays the fields of the object type (asset, software, location, person, contract) in Oomnitza.
 You should create connections between items from these columns in one of the next ways:

-Click 'Smart mapping' to have Oomnitza find attributes with identical names and create appropriate connections:
+- Smart Mapping: Click 'Smart mapping' to have Oomnitza find attributes with identical names and create appropriate connections

 - After that Oomnitza will start an import run and show the progress on the Import Manager screen.
 There you can keep track of the process.